AdityaMahaddalkar/DiscordBot/README.md

 # Custom Discord Bot

+## IBM Watson Assistant Integration

+The Discord Bot is integrated with IBM Watson Assistant, which is currently working on custom dialogs present in the ./dialogs/bank_simple_workspace.json file.
+This is a simple assistant that processes input and extracts intents and special tokens such as dates and places and provides relevant output based on the same.

+This integration has very limited functionality and is pretty inaccurate as compared to state of the art chatbots.
+This is because the intent data provided is limited.
+Although, this bot is fully functional considering simple queries and provides pretty accurate responses if the query consists of special tokens.
+For more information visit [IBM Watson](https://cloud.ibm.com/docs/assistant?topic=assistant-getting-started).

+To access the assistant, mention the bot's name before typing your query in the discord channel.
+E.g.
+  - *@SteamMarketPrice what is today's schedule ?*

+---

 ## Steam market price fetching

 This program is designed to keep track of certain inventory items in Steam Market and notify the user when the price rises to a certain amount greater than the max amount till that time.